Build multi-modal AI applications using our new open-source Vision AI SDK.

 The result will be:

-When you now run your app, you'll see a more polished video UI.
+You'll see a more polished video UI when you run your app.
 It supports reactions, screen sharing, active speaker detection, network quality indicators, etc. The most commonly used UI components are:

 • VideoRenderer: For rendering video and automatically requesting video tracks when needed.
 Most of the Video components are built on top of this.